-Many insurance companies issue fixed annuities, including index annuities.
+Many insurance companies issue fixed annuities, including indexed annuities.
 State insurance departments regulate these products and approve the forms.
-Fixed-rate and Index annuities are not government or bank obligations.
+Fixed-rate and Indexed annuities are not government or bank obligations.
 They also are not FDIC insured.
 They are not securities, and the Securities and Exchange Commission does not regulate them.

 For any method in which all increases are locked in going forward, such a method can be referred to as a “ratchet”-the values cannot go down.
 Also, whatever value is available at the end of a period is used as the starting point for the next period.

-It is important to understand that the values of a fixed index annuity are not invested in the index or in the equities underlying the index.
-Most of the investments made by the insurance company backing amounts in fixed index annuities are required to be in safe, solid fixed income investments, such as highly rated bonds and mortgages.
+It is important to understand that the values of an indexed annuity are not invested in the index or in the equities underlying the index.
+Most of the investments made by the insurance company backing amounts in indexed annuities are required to be in safe, solid fixed income investments, such as highly rated bonds and mortgages.
 With a portion of the income generated by these investments, the insurance company buys derivative instruments.
 These produce the “indexed interest” that is used to credit the annuities.